apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 └───────────────────────────────┴──────────┘
 ```

-If our previous program didn't give us any sense of progress, Crawlee feeds us with perhaps too much information for our purposes.
-Between all the diagnostics, notice the line `Sales`.
+If our previous scraper didn't give us any sense of progress, Crawlee feeds us with perhaps too much information for the purposes of a small program.
+Among all the diagnostics, notice the line `Sales`.
 That's the page title!
-We managed to create a Crawlee scraper which downloads the product listing page, parses it with BeautifulSoup, extracts the title, and prints it.
+We managed to create a Crawlee scraper that downloads the product listing page, parses it with BeautifulSoup, extracts the title, and prints it.

 ## Crawling product detail pages